Conversations that Matter for Wildlife Volunteers

 No – this course if free to attend.
 All you need to do is to make your way to the venue.
 Lunch and refreshments will be provided.

 Yes, there will be quiet rooms avail within the venue for any wildlife babies that need to be bought along.

 “What a comforting day.
 Everything was very professionally prepared and presented.
 Petrea was very informative about how the brain works and how our past impacts our present and future.
 We were able to share our stories with each other, and Suzy and Bek [from Two Green Threads].
 It was a nice feeling of belonging and being cared for.
 Thank you…”

 – Course Participant

-Other course locations including online are being planned now.
+Course locations and dates, including future online courses, are being planned now.

 If you are interested in being part of future course dates then submit your interest here.